ansible/ansible/docs/docsite/rst/porting_guide_2.0.rst

 It is intended to assist in updating your playbooks, plugins, etc so they will work with this version of Ansible.

-This document is part of a collection on porting, the rest can be found at :ref:`porting_guides:` <Porting Guides>`
+This document is part of a collection on porting, the rest can be found at :ref:`porting_guides <Porting Guides>`

 .. contents:: Topics